-The Federal Housing Administration (FHA) issued their 2021 fha loan limits in California and the good news for homeowners is that they’ve increased their California FHA loan limits for most areas.
+The Federal Housing Administration (FHA) issued its 2023 FHA loan limits in California and the good news for homeowners is that they’ve increased their California FHA loan limits for most areas.
 The FHA increase in loan limit size is a big win for homeowners in California as it will open the door to additional opportunities for many current and potential homeowners.